Luis Ibáñez: Győri ETO

 On January 28, 2015, it was announced that Ibáñez joined the ranks of Győri ETO.
 However, on April 9, 2015, Győri's largest investor, Quaestor, went bankrupt.
 This resulted in the virtual liquidation of the club, and resulted in almost all of its players, including Ibáñez, to leave.

 Red Star Belgrade

 On 7 July 2015, he signed a three-year contract with Red Star Belgrade.
-Ibañez started well at Red Star.
-After first games he was Red Star best player, and started to be fan favorite because of his fight spirit, work rate, great free kick, pace and energy.
-But after remarkable game and win against Čukarički in round 5 of the Serbian Superliga, after great comeback at Rajko Mitić Stadium, when he scored two goals and assist for the third, fans adored and applauded him.
-First goal was from direct free kick, second from great penalty and assist was lovely pass from his side of pitch.
+After first games he was considered Red Star's best player, and started to be a fan favorite because of his fight spirit, work rate, great free kick, pace and energy.
+But after a remarkable game and win against Čukarički in round 5 of the Serbian Superliga, with a comeback at Rajko Mitić Stadium, where he scored two goals and assist for the third, fans applauded him.
+First goal was from direct free kick, second from a penalty and assist was a pass from his side of the pitch.
 In the first 5 games Ibáñez scored two goals and assisted 4 times.
-Also on that match he suffered muscle injury, separated him 3 weeks off the pitch.
+He also suffered muscle injury.